NINJA CPA Review | How to Finally Become a CPA in 5 Steps

 Maybe you're sick of your CPA Review Course and want to ditch it completely.

-Either way, it's time to switch to NINJA, and this is tried and true path to follow.
+Either way, it's time to switch to the NINJA Framework, and this is tried and true path to follow.

 You stay up late studying.

 Your friends have stopped asking you to go out on Friday night because you're studying.